IBM/aspera-cli/docs/README.md

 ╰────────┴─────────────┴────────────╯
 ```

-Typically, the health check uses the REST API of the application with the following exception: the `server` plugin allows checking health by:

-- Issuing a transfer to the server
+Typically, the health check uses the REST API of the application, with the following exception: the `server` plugin checks health by issuing a transfer to the server (`server health transfer`).
-- Checking web app status with `asctl all:status`
-- Checking daemons process status

 `ascli` can be called by Nagios to check the health status of an Aspera server.
-The output can be made compatible to Nagios with option `--format=nagios` :
+The output can be made compatible with Nagios with option `--format=nagios`:

 ```shell
 ascli server health transfer --to-folder=/Upload --format=nagios --progress-bar=no